withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 `
 ```

+#### Create `index.astro`

-Start building your `index.astro` component using only the return value of the Gatsby function.
+Use the return value of the Gatsby function.
 Convert any Gatsby or React syntax to Astro, including changing the case of any [HTML global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes).

 Notice that we: